mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 ## Dependencies

-We only require a few packages to get us going of which only `aurutils` needs to be installed from AUR.
+We only require a few packages to get us going, of which only `aurutils` needs to be installed from AUR.
 It will be the only package we are required to build and install manually.

 * [aurutils]: a set of utilities that make it easy to manage/update a repo with AUR packages.
-* [s3cmd]: a tool to upload and download files from a s3 bucket.
+* [s3cmd]: a tool to upload and download files from an AWS S3 bucket.
 * base-devel: needed to build aurutils and other packages.

 To install all of these run the following.